Connecting Line: Premises

-In the 19th century Saint Petersburg was the capital of Russian Empire and residence of Russian tzars who were aimed to develop national economy and infrastructure.
-The first Russian railway of mass usage, the 27-kilometers Tsarskoye Selo Railway, was inaugurated in 1837 and connected the capital city with the suburban royal residency at the settlement of Tsarskoye Selo nowadays known as Pushkin town.
-For several years it was considered mainly a recreational object primarily for serving the tsar family needs but was valuable as testing range for future railway development (special attention was paid to winter-time exploitation as russian winters are considered to be especially cold and dangerous for mechanisms).
+In the 19th century, Saint Petersburg was the capital of the Russian Empire and the residence of Russian tsars who aimed to develop the national economy and infrastructure.
+The first Russian railway of mass usage, the 27-kilometers Tsarskoye Selo Railway, was inaugurated in 1837 and connected the capital city with the suburban royal residency at the settlement of Tsarskoye Selo, nowadays known as Pushkin.
+For several years it was considered mainly a recreational object primarily for serving the imperial family's needs but was valuable as testing range for future railway development (special attention was paid to winter-time exploitation as Russian winters are considered to be especially cold and hard on mechanisms).

 The efficiency of railways was proven and in 1845 the next Russian mass-usage railroad began to be operated – the Warsaw–Vienna railway in Congress Poland, which was a part of Russian Empire at the time.
 It was planned to be connected with the forming European railway network at Austrian-Russian border, and besides passengers it was prepared for transporting coal from Dąbrowa Basin.
-The road had commercial success, so Russia's rulers, headed by Nicholas I, decided to connect by railroad the two main Russian cities – Saint Petersburg and the former capital Moscow: this resulted in creation of Petersburg–Moscow railway, entitled Nikolaevskaya, that started working in 1851 with the northern terminus at a place in Petersburg nowadays known as Moskovsky railway station.
+The road had commercial success, so Russia's rulers, headed by Nicholas I, decided to connect by railroad the two main Russian cities – Saint Petersburg and the former capital Moscow.
+This resulted in the creation of the Saint Petersburg–Moscow railway, entitled Nikolaevskaya, that started working in 1851 with the northern terminus at a place in Petersburg nowadays known as Moskovsky railway station.

-In 1852 separate Saint Petersburg–Warsaw railway began to be constructed with the northern terminus at a place in Petersburg later known as Varshavsky railway station, 4 kilometers to the West from Moskovsky one.
-Tsarskoye Selo railway terminus was located between them, nowadays it' known as Vitebsky railway station.
-Moscow and Warsaw railways were built by similar technologies and had a gauge of 1524 mm, later known as Russian gauge.
+In 1852, the separate Saint Petersburg–Warsaw railway began to be constructed with the northern terminus at a place in Petersburg later known as Varshavsky railway station, 4 kilometers to the west from Moskovsky station.
+Tsarskoye Selo railway terminus was located between them – nowadays known as Vitebsky railway station.
+Moscow and Warsaw railways were built with similar technologies and had a gauge of 1524 mm, later known as Russian gauge.
 The earlier "experimental" Tsarskoye Selo railway (Tsarskoselskaya) in the middle had broader gauge of 1829 mm so it was incompatible.